OnTheGoSystems/wpml-config/README.md

    ```

 2. **Run Update Script:**
-   Navigate to the `/wpml-config/` folder and run the update script:
+   Navigate to the `/wpml-config/` folder and run the `build-index` script:
    ```
-   cd /path/to/wordpress/wpml-config/ && php bin/update.php
+   composer run-script build-index
    ```

 3. **Configure WordPress:**